aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/animation-multi-frame-images/create-multi-page-tiff-aspose-imaging-java/_index.md

 String dataDir = "YOUR_DOCUMENT_DIRECTORY";
 Image tempImage = Image.load(dataDir + "/Image1.png");
 ```
-- **Explanation**: The `load` method reads the image from the specified directory.
-Ensure your path is correct to avoid file not found errors.
+- **Explanation:** The `load` method reads the image from the specified directory.
+Ensure your path is correct to avoid file‑not‑found errors.

 #### Step 2: Resize the Image
 ```java